Attorney Shane Zisman in his office

 Probate Help We Provide

-Zisman Law guides Fairfield families through the full probate process, from the first filing all the way to the final closing of the estate.
-We work with estates that have a will, estates that do not and smaller estates that may qualify for a simpler path.
+Zisman Law helps Fairfield families with non-litigation probate administration after a death.
+We help with estates that have a will, estates that do not have a will, and smaller estates that may qualify for a simpler process under Iowa law.

-- Opening probate and preparing the documents the court needs
+• Opening probate and preparing required court documents

-- Small estates that may qualify for simplified handling
+• Small estates that may qualify for a simpler process

-- Transferring homes, vehicles, accounts and other property to the right people
+• Helping prepare documents for homes, vehicles, accounts and other estate property

-Some families come to us right after a loss, before anything has been filed.
-Others call after they have already been named and feel stuck partway through.
-Either way is fine.
-We meet you where you are and pick up the work from there.
+Some families contact us right after a death, before anything has been filed.
+Others call after they have already been named as executor or administrator and feel stuck partway through.
+Either way, we can review where things stand and explain what may need to happen next.

-Not every estate needs the full court process.
-Iowa allows a simpler path for some smaller estates, and we can tell you whether that may apply to yours.
-When a trust is part of the picture, we handle the trust administration that runs alongside probate, so the two stay coordinated rather than working against each other.
+Not every estate needs the same court process.
+Iowa allows a simpler path for some smaller estates, and we can tell you whether that may apply.
+When a trust is part of the situation, we can also help with trust administration that runs alongside probate.

 How The Probate Process Moves Forward

-Early on, the court may issue letters of appointment.
-This is the document that gives the personal representative legal authority to act for the estate.
-Banks, brokerages and county offices usually want to see it before they will release information or transfer anything.
-We prepare the filing that asks the court for this authority, so it is handled correctly the first time.
+Early in the case, the court may issue letters of appointment.
+This document authorizes the personal representative to act for the estate.
+Banks, brokerages and county offices may ask to see it before releasing information or allowing certain transfers.
+We prepare the filing that asks the court for that authority.

-With that authority in place, the focus usually turns to the estate inventory.
-Here we help identify and value what the estate owns, which can mean bank accounts, investment and retirement accounts, vehicles, personal property and real estate.
-Some assets need a date-of-death value or an appraisal, and we help arrange that when it is needed.
+After that, the focus often turns to the estate inventory.
+We help identify what belongs to the estate, which may include bank accounts, investment accounts, retirement-related accounts, vehicles, personal property and real estate.
+Some assets may need a date-of-death value or appraisal.

 What Probate Looks Like For Fairfield Families